Leibniz AI Academy Courses

 Target group: Students of the Master of Education; Engineering Science courses

-Description: The module provides an introduction to the central application fields of artificial intelligence for the design of innovative educational processes in continuing education and a treatment of both technological and pedagogical issues associated with the use of technologies.
-In the interdisciplinary consideration of the application field, the way in which technologies are used refer to implicit learning-theory-oriented concepts of education and learning.
-Control and monitoring fantasies of learning processes get a renaissance, which have to be critically considered under the demanded "primacy of pedagogy", especially since the increasing orientation towards competencies and the demand for autonomy/self-control of learning processes is rather based on constructivist assumptions.
+Description: The module provides an introduction to the central application fields of artificial intelligence for the design of innovative educational processes in continuing education and the treatment of both technological and pedagogical issues associated with the use of technologies.
+In the interdisciplinary consideration of the application field, the way in which technologies are used refers to implicit learning-theory-oriented concepts of education and learning.
+Control and monitoring fantasies of learning processes get a renaissance, which has to be critically considered under the demanded "primacy of pedagogy", especially since the increasing orientation towards competencies and the demand for autonomy/self-control of learning processes is rather based on constructivist assumptions.
 The module thus builds competencies for the development and use of trustworthy AI for the design of lifelong learning processes for both future continuing education staff and students of technical sciences.
-The syllabus includes, but is not limited to, Intelligent Search Systems, Personalized Recommender Systems, Intelligent Tutoring Agents and Assistance Systems, Voice Assistants/Chatbots, Automated Performance Assessment/Balancing, and Learning Theories.
+The syllabus includes but is not limited to, Intelligent Search Systems, Personalized Recommender Systems, Intelligent Tutoring Agents and Assistance Systems, Voice Assistants/Chatbots, Automated Performance Assessment/Balancing, and Learning Theories.

 Credits: 5